-Visualization of second order stress tensors can be envisioned by drawing a collection of evenly space stress ellipsoids or stress quadric surfaces in RCC space.
+Visualization of a second order stress tensor gradient can be envisioned by drawing a collection of evenly space stress ellipsoids or stress quadric surfaces in RCC space.
 Either of these closed ellipsoidal surfaces are referred to as a "glyph".
-The center glyph is used as the reference glyph and the surrounding glyphs are located at evenly spaced distances, $\pm \Delta x$ , $\pm \Delta y$ , and $\pm \Delta z$ , which would be seen as a collection of glyphs located to the north, south, east, west, front, and back of the center glyph, Fig.4.
+The center glyph is used as the reference glyph and the surrounding glyphs are located at evenly spaced distances, $\pm \Delta X_1$, $\pm \Delta X_2$, and $\pm \Delta X_3$, which would be seen as a collection of glyphs located to the north, south, east, west, front, and back of the center glyph, Fig.4.

-Figure 4: Stress glyph gradient where there is no change in shape or orientation of the nearest neighboring stress glyphs.
+Figure 4: Stress glyph gradient where there is no change in shape or orientation of the nearest neighboring stress glyphs collapsing onto the center glyph.

-If the glyph spacing is small but the 3D collection of glyphs does not obscure the viewer from seeing how glyphs change their shape and orientation, than the viewer is seeing the stress gradient as a discrete change in space.
+If the glyph spacing is small but the 3D collection of glyphs does not obscure the viewer from seeing how glyphs change their shape and orientation as these glyphs collapse onto the center glyph, than the viewer is seeing a stress gradient within a discrete change in space.